abhishekY2401/News-Scraper-Server/README.md

 - NLTK (for news summarization)

 ### Why News Scraper?
-It's very simple, third party services charge for their News APIs, so I built on my own.
+It's very simple, third party services charge for their News APIs, so I built my own.

 ### New Features to Integrate
 - Collect news from different sources